elotroalex/chiens/_texts/translation.md

 - but in rooms as beautiful as the lie which is nothing less than wonderlust
 - have I not hands?
 - stones and nightfall?
-- ancient truce of God without god days
+- ancient truce of God without god
-- ports always unknown---unknown suns
+- ports never known---unknown suns
 - hands in the holes
 - from living hands to murder
 - the drawbridge lowers on the irremediable
 - and the leap of magic words that calm the forest
 - insurgent, insurgent
-- spider precious days
+- spider of precious days
 - I will not swallow my saliva.

 - {:.sp} The Man Reciter.